wftutorials/opencv-tutorial/README.md

 # Installation

-We need to have python installed on our computers.
+You first need to have python installed on our computer.
 We also need to have pip installed on our computer.
 Once you do this we can get started.

 > You can also use anaconda or any other package manager to load your environment.
 This may be the